sendwithus/competencies/Competencies/Competency-Community-Outreach.md

 * Get involved in volunteer events/organizations

-* Organize volunteers for Sendwithus and non-Sedwithus related events
+* Organize volunteers for Sendwithus and non-Sendwithus related events

 ## How do you prove it?